edgarpf/aws-cda-tips/README.md

 - 5 local and 5 global secondary indexes are allowed , which gives a maximum of 10 per table.

 - The BatchGetItem operation returns the attributes of one or more items from one or more tables.
 You identify requested items by primary key.

+- "ProvisionedThroughputExceededException" error is caused due to the following reason: You exceeded your maximum allowed provisioned throughput for a table or for one or more global secondary indexes.

 - A Query operation uses the primary key of a table or a secondary index to directly access items from that table or index.